Should you get the small 38mm or large 42mm Apple Watch? Here's how to choose!

 The interface will fill whatever size display you have, and for many people, it won't make any difference.
 If you really want more pixels, however, it's something to consider.

-Unlike the Watch's two height options and two display densities, there's no difference when it comes to the thickness (or thinness) of the two sizes — they're both 10.5mm.
+Unlike the Watch's two height options and two display densities, there's no difference when it comes to the thickness (or thinness) of the two sizes.

-That's because, unlike traditional mechanical or digital watches, the Apple Watch case has to hold a Retina display, the Apple S1 computer-on-a-chip, and its rear HealthKit sensors.
+That's because, unlike traditional mechanical or digital watches, the Apple Watch case has to hold a Retina display, the system-in-a-package (chipset), battery, and sensors.
 If you're trying to figure out which Apple Watch will best fit under the tight cuffs of your shirt, they're both about the same.

 Hers and his